-4.4.3.2.
-FAST_ASSERT
+4.4.3.3.
+FAST\ASSERT

-The FAST_ASSERT mode is reproducible (see the reproducible mode) and also turns on most assertions (such as assert that an undo Move's score is the same as before the Move) to fail-fast on a bug in your Move implementation, your score rule, ...
+The FAST\ASSERT mode turns on most assertions (such as assert that an undo Move's score is the same as before the Move) to fail-fast on a bug in a Move implementation, a score rule, the rule engine itself, ...